-All students are expected to complete their problem sets in R using the KnitR package to generate .pdf reports.
-Students will learn how to use KnitR in class and can also consult the online modules here: rmarkdown.rstudio.com/lesson-1.
+All students are expected to complete their problem sets in R using the knitr package to generate .pdfs that include code, results, and (brief) discussion.
+Students will learn how to use knitr in class and can also consult the online modules here: rmarkdown.rstudio.com/lesson-1.
 This is itself an important skill because clear reporting facilitates reproducible research that can be easily shared and disseminated.
 In addition to completing the problem sets, students must be prepared to share their findings in class.